Marsha Wilcox Photography

 As an accomplished composer, she is a member of the American Society of Composers, Authors and Publishers (ASCAP) and her compositions and arrangements can be found at Falls House Press, a subsidiary of Theodore Presser Company and ALRY Publications.

 As a low flute specialist, she has been featured on CNN’s Great Big Story, FOX News Orlando and has written several articles for Flute Talk Magazine as well as for flute association newsletters throughout the country.
-In addition to her flute activities, she is the director of music at Palm Coast United Methodist Church in Palm Coast, FL.

 Paige’s flute ensembles utilize her extensive flute collection including piccolo, Eb soprano flute, concert flute, Bb flute d’amour, alto flute in G, bass flute, contrabass flute, the Kingma sub contrabass flute in G—one of three in the world, and the Kotato double contrabass flute—one of four in the world.
 This unique and exceptional instrumentation enables all of Paige’s ensembles to be beautifully balanced, as well as provides unlimited repertoire possibilities.
 To achieve this wonderful, lyrical, balanced sound, 50% of each ensemble is comprised of lower flutes (alto, bass, contrabass, sub contrabass and double contrabass).